Priyank-14/100_daysofcoding/README.md

 Q28.Write a program to print the product of even numbers from 1 to n.
 Q29.Write a program to calculate the factorial of a number.
 Q30.Write a program to reverse a given number.
+Q31.Write a program to take a number as input and print its equivalent binary representation.
+Q32.Write a program to check if a number is a palindrome.
+Q33.Write a program to check if a number is an Armstrong number.
+Q34.Write a program to check if a number is prime.